Nazanin-hub/Election-Analysis/README.md

     - considering the gender of voters.
    Forexample, if I want to consider all states, some codes should be added to the previous one as below:

-          Create a county list and county votes dictionary. state_options =[]
+          a)Create a state list and state votes dictionary. state_options =[]
           state_votes ={}

-          Write a decision statement that checks that the state does not match any existing state in the state list.
+          b)Write a decision statement that checks that the state does not match any existing state in the state list.

           if state_name not in state_options:

-            Add the existing state to the list of states. state_options.append(state_name)
+            c)Add the existing state to the list of states. state_options.append(state_name)

-            Begin tracking the state's vote count.
+            d)Begin tracking the state's vote count.

             state_votes[state_name] = 0

-          Add a vote to that state's vote count. state_votes[state_name] += 1
+          e)Add a vote to that state's vote count. state_votes[state_name] += 1

-          write a repetition statement to get the state from the state dictionary. for state_name in state_votes:
+         f) write a repetition statement to get the state from the state dictionary. for state_name in state_votes:
-            Retrieve the county vote count.
+            g)Retrieve the state vote count.
             votes = state_votes[state_name]
-            Calculate the percent of total votes for the state. vote_percentage = float(votes) / float(total_votes) * 100
+            h)Calculate the percent of total votes for the state. vote_percentage = float(votes) / float(total_votes) * 100

-          Print the state results to the terminal. state_results = (f"{state_name}: {vote_percentage:.1f}% ({votes:,})\n")
+          i)Print the state results to the terminal. state_results = (f"{state_name}: {vote_percentage:.1f}% ({votes:,})\n")

           print(state_results)